Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Methodology

 A Bayesian approach to parametric G-computation may be beneficial for several reasons.
 Firstly, the maximum-likelihood estimates of the outcome regression coefficients may be unstable where the sample size $N$ of the $AC$ IPD is small, the data are sparse or the covariates are highly correlated, e.g.~due to finite-sample bias or variance inflation.
 This leads to poor frequentist properties in terms of precision.
 A Bayesian approach with default shrinkage priors, i.e., priors specifying a low likelihood of a very large effect, can reduce variance, stabilize the estimates and improve their accuracy in these cases.\cite{keil2018bayesian}

 Secondly, we can use external data and/or contextual information on the prognostic effect and effect-modifying strength of covariates, e.g.~from covariate model parameters reported in the literature, to construct informative prior distributions for $\boldsymbol{\beta_1}$ and $\boldsymbol{\beta_2}$, respectively, and skeptical priors (i.e., priors with mean zero, where the variance is chosen so that the probability of a large effect is relatively low) for the conditional treatment effect $\beta_z$, if necessary.
 Where meaningful prior knowledge cannot be leveraged, one can specify generic default priors instead.
-For instance, it is highly unlikely in practice that conditional odds ratios are outside the range $0.1-20$.
-As mentioned earlier, this ``weakly informative'' contextual knowledge may result in shrinkage that improves accuracy with respect to maximum-likelihood estimators.\cite{keil2018bayesian} Finally, it is simpler to account naturally for issues in the $AC$ IPD such as missing data and measurement error within a Bayesian formulation.\cite{keil2014autism}
+For instance, it is unlikely in practice that conditional odds ratios are outside the range $0.1-10$.
+Therefore, we could use a null-centered normal prior with standard deviation 1.15, which is equivalent to just over 95\% of the prior mass being between 0.1 and 10.
+As mentioned earlier, this ``weakly informative'' contextual knowledge may result in shrinkage that improves accuracy with respect to maximum-likelihood estimators.\cite{keil2018bayesian} Finally, it is simpler to account naturally for issues in the $AC$ IPD such as missing data and measurement error within a Bayesian formulation.\cite{keil2014autism, josefsson2021bayesian}